linkarzu/dotfiles-public/README.md

 # Symbolic links creation
 After cloning the repo, I create a .vimrc symbolic link that points to my custom vimrc file
-- Notice I'm creating the symlink in the `~` directory
-- This will create the .vimrc file if it doesn't exist
+- Commands below will create all the files if they don't yet exist, if they do exist, it will update them.
 - `-n` allows the link to be treated as a normal file if it is a symlink to a directory
 - `-f` "force" overwrites without warning if it already exists

 # .vimrc file